n00b69/woa-vayu/guide/installation-selection.md

 # Running Windows on the POCO X3 Pro

-There are three methods to install Windows.
+There are two methods to install Windows.
 Select the method you would like to use below.

 | **Install Windows manually** | **Install Windows using automated scripts**
 |------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------